karmada-io/website/docs/administrator/migration/migration-from-kubefed.md

 Kubefed but the forked version, they extended Kubefed a lot to meet their requirements.
 So, it might be pretty hard to maintain a common tool to satisfy most users.

-We are also looking forward more feedback now, please feel free to reach us, and we are glad to support you finish the migration.
+We are also looking forward to more feedback now, please feel free to reach us, and we are glad to support you finish the migration.